grandamariusz/osu-wacom-linux/README.md

 # This is a commit test
-# osu-linux-wacom
+# osu-wacom-linux
-Wacom area setting utility for osu.
+Wacom area setting utility for osu!.

 This little script calculates and sets tablet's area for Wacom tablets automatically, given four parameters.